dingherself/phil-324/syllabus.md

 # Phil 324: Law and Morality (Summer 2023)

+N.B.
+To view the table of contents, click on the outline icon on the upper right corner.

 ## Contact Information

 **Instructor**: [Ding](https://www.dingherself.com) (my pronouns are [they/them](https://apastyle.apa.org/blog/singular-they) and she/her; I don’t use a last name)\